 I bought the flatbread and mozzarella from Aldi.
 The flatbread comes in large pieces, which I cut into sandwich sizes.
 I'm picky about store-bought pesto.
 Costco's Kirkland is the best, but if you're not a member, make sure you buy your pesto from the refrigerated section and make sure it's bright green in color.
 My kids love this stuff, it's so good for them too, and you can put it on everything, sandwiches, chicken, fish, pasta, you name it.

-First, I drizzle a a little olive oil in a grill pan.
+- First, I drizzle a little olive oil in a grill pan.
 I cut the flatbread into sandwich-sized pieces and grill the flatbread on each side.

 Fruit: Tomato, Basil, and Mozzarella Skewers

 I know you can't bring a bread knife to school, but what about toothpicks?
 Are they considered a weapon?
 If they are, maybe shove a pretzel stick through your tomato, or forego the skewer altogether and put all the ingredients in a cup.
 Buy some fresh basil, grape tomatoes, and marinated mozzarella balls.
 If you can't find the marinated kind, just drizzle some olive oil, hot pepper flakes, basil, and salt and pepper over your mozzarella.
 Toss it in a bowl and let it sit for a bit.
 Voilà.

 - Cut the tomato in half, short-ways.